 Seating is limited and pre-registration is required for this day of hands-on, interactive learning.

-Canola Grading – Colin Van Haar, an inspection trainer from Canadian Grain Commission in Vancouver will take you through the canola grading process including correct screening for dockage and assessing green seed.
-Keith Gabert from the Canola Council of Canada will discuss the agronomic practices that growers can do to help get the best grade and ensure their canola is ready for export.
+Canola Grading – Judy Elias from Canadian Grain Commission will take you through the canola grading process including correct screening for dockage and assessing green seed.
+Angela Brackenreed from the Canola Council of Canada will discuss the harvest and storage management techniques that farmers can use to help them getting the best grade for their canola.

 Wheat Grading – Scott Kippen from the Canadian Grain Commission will provide an overview of how the latest in wheat grading techniques such as falling number and mycotoxin deoxynivalenol (DON).
 Kippen will also provide producers insight into how they can increase their profitability and a possible higher grade by using proper grain storage.